Azure-Samples/contoso-real-estate/community-events/content/challenge-project/05-exercise-portal-deploy.md

 ![Azure Portal](./images/azure-portal-swa-portal.png)

+## Congratulations
-Congratulations!
-You have successfully deployed the `portal` on Azure Static Web Apps.
+You have successfully deployed the `portal` on Azure Static Web Apps. 🎉